-However, there is risk with an 83(b) election.
-Should the stock price go down in value, a person who chose an 83(b) election will have paid more in taxes than if they hadn’t chosen the 83(b).
+This being said, you do take on more risk with an 83(b) election.
+Should the stock price go down in value, filing an 83(b) election will have caused you to pay more in taxes than you would have if you did not file for the election.

-Generally, 83(b) elections are used for restricted stock with low grant prices and the expectation that the stock is highly appreciable.
+Generally, 83(b) elections may be attractive for restricted stock that has a lower current value and the expectation that the stock is highly appreciable.

 * Diversification does not guarantee a profit or protect against a loss.